ezodude/hello-web/README.md

 `ENTRYPOINT ["/hello-web"]`

-Then configure the container to run as an executable (running the compiled `Go` binary).
+Then, configure the container to run as an executable (running the compiled `Go` binary).

 ## docker-compose